SiddhaK17/US-States-Geog-Quiz-Game/README.md

 ### 🌟 Future Expansion Opportunities
 - Add **difficulty tiers** (easy = multiple choice, hard = typed answers only).
-- Introduce **timer-based scoring** for competitive gameplay.
+- Introduce **timer based scoring** for competitive gameplay.
 - Implement **regional quizzes** (e.g., East Coast, Midwest) for focused practice.
-- Enhance visuals with **animated transitions or color-coded state highlights**.
+- Enhance visuals with **animated transitions or color coded state highlights**.
 - Extend functionality into a **web app or mobile version** for broader accessibility.

 ---

 ## 📜 Credits

-This project was inspired by my continuous journey to blend **Python programming with real-world educational applications**.
-The foundational knowledge and motivation stem from **Dr. Angela Yu’s “100 Days of Code: The Complete Python Pro Bootcamp”**, which introduced the core concepts of GUI handling, turtle graphics, and CSV-based data manipulation.
+This project was inspired by my continuous journey to blend **Python programming with real world educational applications**.
+The foundational knowledge and motivation stem from **Dr. Angela Yu’s “100 Days of Code: The Complete Python Pro Bootcamp”**, which introduced the core concepts of GUI handling, turtle graphics, and CSV based data manipulation.

 Beyond the guided learning, I independently:
-- Integrated **CSV-driven state validation**.
+- Integrated **CSV driven state validation**.
 - Designed the **exit mechanism with automatic `states_to_learn.csv` generation**.
-- Enhanced the **game loop for smooth, interruption-free performance**.
+- Enhanced the **game loop for smooth, interruption free performance**.
 - Authored detailed **documentation and structured code comments** to elevate professionalism and clarity.

-Special acknowledgment goes to the Python open-source ecosystem, particularly **Pandas** and **Turtle**, which made this project both achievable and scalable.
+Special acknowledgment goes to the Python open source ecosystem, particularly **Pandas** and **Turtle**, which made this project both achievable and scalable.

 This project stands as a demonstration of how **educational tools can be gamified** with Python, producing an outcome that is both enjoyable and intellectually enriching.